danoan/illustration-dim-red/README.md

-# Simple illustration of reduction of dimensionality
+# Simple illustration of dimensionality reduction

 The goal of this project is to illustrate dimensionality reduction in data analysis.
 It is a skeleton and it is not generalized.
 The user should modify the scripts in order to evaluate it for different data.